Bright Yellow Watery Diarrhea: Top Causes

 Liver and Pancreatic Disorders

-Liver Disorders: Conditions like cirrhosis and hepatitis reduce bile salt production, leading to pale or yellow stools.
+Liver Disorders: Conditions like cirrhosis, chronic hepatitis, and Gilbert syndrome reduce bile salt production or impair bilirubin processing, leading to pale, clay colored, or yellow stools.
 Without enough bile, fats remain undigested, altering stool consistency.
+Symptoms may include yellowing of the skin and eyes, dark urine, clay colored stools, abdominal pain, and abdominal discomfort.

 Cystic Fibrosis: This genetic condition blocks the pancreatic duct, preventing enzymes from reaching the intestines, resulting in yellow, foul-smelling stools.